What Does Medicare Part D Cover?

 Here are the important dates for enrolling in a Medicare Part D plan in a given year:

-- October 15 – December 7: This is the Open Enrollment Period, where you can make changes to your Medicare prescription drug coverage for the next year.
+- October 15 – December 7: This is the Annual Enrollment Period, where you can make changes to your Medicare prescription drug coverage for the next year.

-- January 1 – December 31: You can enroll in any Medicare Prescription Drug Plan during the seven month period listed above*.
+- January 1 – December 31: You can enroll in any Medicare Prescription Drug Plan during the Initial Enrollment Period listed above*.

 When you join, you’ll give your Medicare number and the dates when your Part A and Part B coverage started.
 This information is on your Medicare Card.

 Late Enrollment Penalty

 If you go 63 consecutive days, or more, without prescription drug coverage after your Initial Enrollment Period ends and don’t have a Medicare Prescription Drug Plan, a Medicare Advantage Plan (that offers prescription drug coverage), another Medicare health plan that offers prescription drug coverage, or creditable prescription drug coverage, you may face a penalty should you choose to enroll later.
 The penalty depends on the length of time you went without the coverage.

 For example, if your Initial Enrollment Period ended on February 22, 2019, but you didn’t join a plan until October 14, 2020 (which may mean your effective coverage began on November 1), you would be 19 months late.
 This would lead to the following penalty (based on 2022 figures):